furishere/node-js/README.md

 - `npm init` to intialze and make package.json file, `npm run start`to run specific script file
 - Js only execute in browser
 - with require method we can import
+- `npm i nodemon` - `nodemon index.js` use nodemon to avoid restart server it will save eveything in after changes

 ### Architecture
 - Whenever a client sends a request, it goes into the Event Queue.